opf/openproject/docs/user-guide/agile-boards/README.md

 Next, you need to choose which kind of Agile board you want to create.

 ## Basic board (Community edition)
-The Basic board is included in the OpenProject Community Edition.
+The Basic board is included in the OpenProject Community edition.
 You can freely create lists, name them and order your work packages within.
 If you move work packages between  the lists, there will be **NO changes** to the work package itself.
 This allows you to create flexible boards for any kind of activity you would like to track, e.g. Management of Ideas.

 ![Board types basic board](Board-types-basic-board.png)